 Lima – Coastal capital of Peru perched on huge cliffs above the Pacific.
 Enjoy some of Peruvian cuisine’s most famous dishes such as ceviche and lomo saltado.

-Huacachina – Not exactly the most historic destination in Peru but much fun to be had here nonetheless in the giant sand dunes with options including sandboarding and bumpy buggy tours.
+Huacachina – Not exactly the most historic destination in Peru but much fun to be had here nonetheless in the giant sand dunes with things to do in Huacachina including sandboarding and bumpy buggy tours.

 Nazca – Famous for its mysterious lines as featured in Indiana Jones.
 Unfortunately fly-overs are out of the budget of most South America backpackers.

 Cuzco – The ancient Inca capital is still a really impressive sight and great place to hang around for a few days.
-It’s also the launching pad for the Inca Trail and a visit to Machu Picchu.
+It’s also the launching pad for the Inca Trail.
+Read our guide on how to visit Machu Picchu for more.

 Machu Picchu – The most famous of all the Inca ruins, an incredible place up in the clouds of the Andes mountains.
 For many travellers this is the highlight of backpacking around South America but depending on when you visit, guided trips up the mountain can be very expensive and the usual cost of travel in Peru will shoot up during these days.
 There are a variety of options from shorter one day trips to four-day hikes taking in various ruins along the way.